 In our fragmented, non-collaborative market, developing safety-critical components as part of a larger system you don't control forces you to make assumptions about unknown system contexts.
 This creates a spectrum from over-engineering to oversimplification.

-Regardless of your approach, you inevitably depend on foundational elements: certified operating systems, qualified toolchains, and utility libraries (STL, Eigen, etc...).
-This dependency traps companies in one of three problematic paths:
+Whatever you choose, you end up depending on foundational elements: certified operating systems, qualified toolchains, and utility libraries (STL, Eigen, etc.).
+That dependency traps companies in one of three problematic paths:

 Other industries recognized this early and invested in collaborative qualification of foundational projects.
 In automotive, proven technologies like LLVM and its ecosystem, along with established libs, warrant collective industry investment.